***Currently booking projects for February 2023. Please inquire immediately to ensure availability.***

-Before becoming an agent, Andy rose quickly from Foreign Rights Assistant at Simon & Schuster, to Editorial Assistant at Warner Books, to Assistant and then Associate Editor at Donald I. Fine, and finally to Editor at The Berkley Publishing Group.
-All in just over two years!
-As a freelance editor, he edited titles for Berkley, DIF, Dell, and Avon, and became a Consulting Editor for Tom Doherty’s Forge Books.
+Before becoming an agent, Andy rose through the ranks of trade publishing in New York, moving quickly from Simon & Schuster to Warner Books to Donald I. Fine and finally to Editor at the Berkley Publishing Group.
+As a freelance editor, he has edited titles for Berkley, DIF, Dell, and Avon, and became a Consulting Editor for Tom Doherty’s Forge Books.
 The titles below represent a sample of those he has either edited, represented, or published.

-• Coach and editor authors of fiction and nonfiction works as they seek their goal of becoming published authors.
+• Coach and edit authors of fiction and nonfiction works as they seek their goal of becoming published authors.

-• Publisher of Endpapers Press, a division of Author Coach (
+• Publisher of Endpapers Press, a division of Author Coach, LLC.

 o Publish original and reprint fiction and nonfiction titles in print and eBook formats.